Event Calendar

 Time: 1:00 pm - 2:00 pm

-Certificate in University Teaching and Learning (CUTL) Connections:
+Certificate in University Teaching and Learning (CUTL) connections:

-Location: Murray Library, Room 145
+Location: Murray Building, Library Room G3

 As a key academic partner, the University Library supports instructors as they prepare their courses.
 Come explore our course materials checklist, discover what questions to ask your liaison librarian, hear about the breadth of our academic skills programming, and review the student learning resources we’ve created (so you don’t have to).
 In this session we will focus on making use of a broad range of services and integrating resources into your syllabus and Canvas course page.